 The National Hole-in-One Registry also says that there are roughly 450 million rounds of golf played each year in the U.S., or approximately 25,000-30,000 per course.
 Each of those courses reports between 10-15 aces per year.
 That means a hole-in-one is scored once in every 3,500 rounds.
 Only 1-2 percent of golfers score an ace in a year.

 Redhawk Golfers Club has our share of ACES.
 See farther down on this page for the Redhawk Golfers Club hole in one ACES since 2015.

-It is "tradition" to celebrate a hole-in-one with a round of drinks.
-The Redhawk Golfers Club Board decided to celebrate with a driver headcover that loudly declares the event instead.
+It is "tradition" to celebrate a hole-in-one with a round of drinks hosted by the proud golfer.
+Redhawk Mens Club has a Hole in One fund to help the lucky golfer offset the cost of a round of drinks.
+Details of the fund can be found further down on this page.
+The Redhawk Golfers Club Board decided to also celebrate with a driver headcover that loudly declares the event.

 For Members that have achieved a hole-in-one, don't forget to register your accomplishment with the SCGA at https://www.scga.org/news/hole-in-one

 Hole-In-Ones achieved while playing in a Tuesday Tournament since 2015

 All Redhawk Golfers Club members are invited to participate in the "Hole-in-One" Fund.
 Members contribute $5.00 each to the Fund.
 When a hole-in-one is scored, that member receives the collected monies.
 The Fund acts as insurance to help the lucky winner with the purchase of the customary round of drinks related to making a hole-in-one.

 Note: The Redhawk Golfers Club no longer pays for drinks after a member’s hole-in-one but has added $100 to the Fund and provides a special Hole-in-One head cover to the lucky golfer.